-This report was prepared by the Office of Agricultural Affairs of the USDA/Foreign Agricultural Service in Brussels, European Union (EU), for U.S. exporters of domestic food and agricultural products.
+This report was prepared by the Office of Agricultural Affairs of the USDA/Foreign Agricultural Service in Rome, Italy, for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
-FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
+Final import approval of any product is subject to the importing country's rules and regulations as interpreted by the border officials at the time of product entry.
+This report should be read in conjunction with the Italy FAIRS Food and Import Requirements report, which can be found on the Post's website at https://it.usembassy.gov/embassy-consulates/embassy/sections-offices/fas/.